 As you look around the office… how is your culture??

-Do you need to EDUCATE or EVACUATE someone that’s causing a rift?
+Do you need to EDUCATE or EVACUATE someone who is causing a rift?

 Is there one central person that is causing a divide, making it uncomfortable for those who don’t conform to their way?